bigfix/developer.bigfix.com/site/pages/relevance/guide/client/users.md

 A: ....
 {% endqna %}

-or to filter for specific properties satisfying a criteria, for example:
+or to filter for specific properties satisfying a criterion, for example:

 {% qna %}
 Q: properties whose (it as string contains "password") of type "user"